-As stipulated within the trust deed, each unit represents a right to an individual share in the fund and does not extend to a right to the underlying assets of the Fund.
-There are no separate classes of units and each unit has the same rights attached to it as all other units of the Fund.
+As stipulated within the Fund constitution, each unit represents a right to an individual share in the Fund and does not extend to a right to the underlying assets of the Fund.
+There are no separate classes of units and each unit has the same rights attaching to it like all other units of the Fund.